julian-urbano/MelodyShape/README.md

 ---------------

 The current version is [MelodyShape 1.4](https://github.com/julian-urbano/MelodyShape/releases/tag/v1.4), and it is compiled for Java 7.
 It can be redistributed and/or modified under the terms of the MIT License.
 Javadoc documentation and a user manual are available as well.

+> This work was supported by an A4U postdoctoral grant and a Juan de la Cierva postdoctoral fellowship.